andreasbm/web-config/src/lib/rollup-plugins/compress/README.md

 # rollup-plugin-compress

-A rollup plugin that compresses the files in the bundle after building.
+A Rollup plugin that compresses the files in the bundle after building.

 ## Usage